ssdiaz/peg_jump_frontend/notes.md

 [[[FRIDAY]]]
 NEED TO ADD TO BE FUNCTIONAL:
 - [DONE] if you click on a blank tile, ignore
-- [DONE] if you click same time again, unselect it - only for selectPeg
+- [DONE] if you click same time again, unselect it; only for selectPeg
 - [DONE] a way to check the board and if won/loss
 - [DONE] if wins, saves player to list
 - [] should i be posting the tiles? and recreating the game with reset?
 Probably